spiceai/samples/log-pruner/README.md

   - name: do_not_prune_logs
 ```

 Notice that we have two Actions defined, `prune_logs` and `do_not_prune_logs`.
-As it learns and then later makes recommendations, Spice AI will consider these only these two options.
+As it learns and then later makes recommendations, Spice AI will consider only these two options.

 ## Reward the Actions